tengu-team/layer-kafka-connect-base/README.md

 - `worker-config` allows hard override on worker configs in the form of `property=value`.
 Multiple properties must be separated by a newline.
 Properties set via this config will override properties set by an upper layer / config.

 ## Developing a Charm with this layer
 Include `layer:kafka-connect-base` in your `layer.yaml`.
-The base layer will wait to create workers until an upper layer sets the flag `kafka-connect-base.install`.
+The base layer will create the needed connect topics and set the `kafka-connect-base.topic-created` state, then the layer will wait to create workers until an upper layer sets the flag `kafka-connect-base.install`.
 Helper methods are available in `charms.layer.kafka_connect_base.py`.

 The workflow will be somewhat like this:
 1. Wait until all needed relations are present.
+2. Wait until the `kafka-connect-base.topic-created` state is set.
-2. Set the worker configuration with `set_worker_config(config)`
+3. Set the worker configuration with `set_worker_config(config)`
-3. Set the flag `kafka-connect-base.install` to signal the base layer to deploy the workers to Kubernetes.
+4. Set the flag `kafka-connect-base.install` to signal the base layer to deploy the workers to Kubernetes.
-4. The base layer will set `kafka-connect.running` after deployment.
+5. The base layer will set `kafka-connect.running` after deployment.
 You can now send connector configuration.
-5. Use `register_connector(connector, connector_name)` to send the connector config to the workers.
+6. Use `register_connector(connector, connector_name)` to send the connector config to the workers.

 By default the layer uses the docker image [sborny/kafka-connect-base](https://hub.docker.com/r/sborny/kafka-connect-base/).
 The docker README specifies which connectors are available for use.